dombroks/RickAndMorty/README.md

 - And more...

 ## Assumptions made in this project
-The only assumption made in this project is that the reader has a basic understanding of Kotlin and Android development concepts.
-The project is designed to be simple and complexities-free.
+The only assumption made in this project is that it should be designed to be simple and complexities-free.

 ## Instructions to run the project
 - Install prerequisites: Android Studio, JDK, and Git.